ChrisHammUWYO/Hue_Light_Controller/README.md

 5. within 30 seconds of pushing the button on your Bridge, click 'post' in the Hue Bridge test interface.

-6. in the 'command response' window, you will now see your username, which you can use in the 'authenticated user' web page.
+in the 'command response' window, you should now see your username, which you can use in the 'authenticated user' web page.

 * More complete instructions on the developor test api can be found [here](https://developers.meethue.com/documentation/getting-started)